Skip to main content

 • Sarcoidosis

-• Chronic sinusitis, chronic rhinitis, chronic laryngitis
+• Chronic sinusitis, chronic rhinitis

 Key point: There is no minimum length of service required in the qualifying location.
 If you served there at all during the qualifying period, you are covered.
 If you were previously denied a burn pit claim before the PACT Act, you can refile — the new presumptive conditions may change the outcome.